TacoWolf/garden/logseq/version-files/base/pages/how to upload a logseq graph that's synchronized to github pages and also publish it to the internet.md

 		            folder: www
 		  ```
 -
 - this will publish your page at `yourusername.github.io/yourrepository`.
-HOWEVER, you probably want custom dns stuff like i've got setup. so you need to
+HOWEVER, you probably want custom dns stuff like i've got setup. so you need to...
 -
-- # set up the github repository
+- # set up the github repository for custom dns
-	-
+	- you're going to want to go to